Tyler Lockett: 2016 season

 Lockett finished the 2016 season with 41 catches for 597 yards and a touchdown.
 In addition to his receiving numbers, he had 114 rushing yards including a 75-yard rushing touchdown, which was the longest Seattle run of the season.
-Lockett suffered a fracture to his right tibia and fibula while making a 28-yard catch in a Week 16 loss to the Arizona Cardinals.
+Lockett suffered a fracture to his right tibia and fibula while making a 28-yard catch in a Week 16 loss to the Cardinals.
 He had surgery later that night and was placed on injured reserve on December 27, 2016.
 Following the season, he was named to the 2016 All-Pro Second Team by the Associated Press.

 2017 season

 In Week 11, Lockett returned five kickoffs for 197 yards, including a 57-yarder, earning him NFC Special Teams Player of the Week.
 Following the season, he was named second-team All-Pro by the Associated Press as a returner.
 He finished the season with 45 receptions for 555 receiving yards and two receiving touchdowns to go along with 37 kick returns for 949 net return yards and one kick return touchdown.